RnewYear2022 RnewYear2022

 int y = (int) x; // double is explicitly typecasted to int

-Q28).
+Q51).
 What are access modifiers in Java language?

-In Java, access modifiers are keywords that are used to set the level of access for classes, methods, and variables.
+Ans: In Java, access modifiers are keywords that are used to set the level of access for classes, methods, and variables.
 The four main access modifiers in Java are:

-1. public: A class, method, or variable that is declared as public can be accessed from anywhere in the program.
+1. Public: A class, method, or variable that is declared as public can be accessed from anywhere in the program.

-2. private: A class, method, or variable that is declared as private can only be accessed within the same class.
+2. Private: A class, method, or variable that is declared as private can only be accessed within the same class.

-3. protected: A class, method, or variable that is declared as protected can be accessed within the same package or by a subclass in a different package.
+3. Protected: A class, method, or variable that is declared as protected can be accessed within the same package or by a subclass in a different package.

-Q29).
+Q52).
 What do you mean by “Double Brace Initialization” in Java?

-Double brace initialization is a technique used to initialize an anonymous inner class, typically used for creating anonymous instances of a class or an interface.
+Ans: Double brace initialization is a technique used to initialize an anonymous inner class, typically used for creating anonymous instances of a class or an interface.
 It uses two sets of curly braces, one for the anonymous inner class and another for the instance initialization block.

 An example of Double brace initialization for creating an anonymous HashSet: